 You'll be sent a link to a digital Challenge Guide when you register.
-You can also access the Guide at any time here.
+You can also access the guide at any time.

 27 27 is free to sign up to, you’ll then raise donations as part of the challenge.
 We’ve set fundraising goals for you with some rewards for hitting certain milestones at £27, £127 and £270.

 Yes, 27 27 is open to anyone who is 16 or over.
 If you are under 16 and still want to take part, please ask a parent or guardian to get in touch with us at [email protected]

 When signing up, you’ll be given the option to choose which university you’re studying at.
 Your fundraising will count towards your university’s joint total and ranking position on our leader boards if you provide this info.

-If your place of study doesn’t appear on the list, you can still take part by joining in as a general supporter of Mind, sixth-former or school pupil.
+If your place of study doesn’t appear on the list, you can still take part by joining in as a general supporter of Mind, sixth form or college student, or school pupil.

 If you think we’ve missed your university off our list, please drop us an email at [email protected], and we will see what we can do to get your university added in.

 You will receive your t-shirt within 10 working days of getting your first donation on your fundraising page.
 Please take this into consideration and start fundraising early if you would like your t-shirt for the first day of the challenge.

 Once you receive your first donation on your GivePenny fundraising page, we will send you a free 27 27 t-shirt to the address you signed up with.
 Please allow up to 10 working days from your first donation for this to arrive.

 If your t-shirt still hasn’t arrived 10 working days after your first donation, please let us know.
 You can send an email to [email protected].
 Please also include your postal address and a link to your fundraising page.

 Anybody who raises over £27 will receive a 27 27 medal, as a special thank you for taking part.
 These will be with you a few weeks after the challenge has ended.